 Established in 1955, the Housing Authority of the City of Livermore is a local public agency, providing safe, decent, and quality affordable housing for low-income families, elderly citizens, and persons with disabilities in the city of Livermore.
 It is governed by a seven-member Board of Commissioners.
 Through a variety of federal, state, and local resources, we provide affordable housing and service opportunities that encourage and support eligible individuals and families toward achieving greater independence and self-sufficiency.

 The Livermore Housing Authority (LHA) is committed to providing a high quality of service in carrying out its mission by fostering partnerships and serving our clients with the highest level of professionalism, dignity, and respect while utilizing resources in the most efficient and effective manner.

 Currently, we maintain the following programs:

-Eligible Section 8 participants who are first time homeowners are allowed to use their Section 8 rental subsidyto meet their monthlly homeownership expenses (i.e. mortgage, utilities, etc)
+Eligible HCV participants who are first time homeowners are allowed to use their housing subsidies to meet their monthly homeownership expenses, i.e. mortgage, utilities, etc.

-18 Units are Market Rate and 9 Units are Transitional Housing.
+18 Units are Market Rate and 9 Units are affordable housing.